The Chadourne Prize was created in 2019 to pay tribute to two Limousin writers: Louis and Marc Chadourne.

 Chadourne Prize winners since 2019

-- 2023: Nicole Bacharan - La plus résistante de toutes (published by Stock)
+• 2023: Nicole Bacharan - La plus résistante de toutes (Chez Stock)